 That's it.
 That is the secret.
 That simple investing formula is all it takes to build the framework within which you should be able to accumulate wealth.
 Sure, the details might be complex, but the implementation should not be.
 The average investor has no business buying leveraged exchange-traded funds, shorting a stock, or speculating with derivatives such as stock options.
 The consequences of getting it wrong are too dire.

-An excellent, if painful, illustration: Recently, on my personal blog, I did a case study of a 32-year-old small business owner in Arizona who had around $37,000 in a brokerage account at E-Trade.
-He took a position he neither understood nor the risks for which he fully appreciated and woke up to find he had generated losses of $144,405.31 in his account.
-After losing all of his equity, he now owes his brokerage firm $106,445.56 in a margin call.
-That is a real debt that could end up with him declaring bankruptcy if he can't find a way to satisfy the liability.
+An excellent, if painful, illustration: In 2015, on my personal blog, I did a case study of a 32-year-old small business owner in Arizona who had around $37,000 in a brokerage account at E*TRADE.
+He did not understand or fully appreciate the risks of the position he took, and woke up to find he had generated losses of $144,405.31 in his account.
+After losing all of his equity, he owed his brokerage firm $106,445.56 in a margin call.
+That was a real debt that could lead to bankruptcy without some other way to satisfy the liability.

 Even when investors stick to stock, bond, and mutual fund ownership, their rejection of simple investing basics such as low turnover results in pathetic returns on their money.
-According to one study I read from research giant Morningstar, during a period when the stock market returned 9% compounded annually, the average stock investor earned only 3%.
+According to one study I read, during a period when the stock market returned 9% compounded annually, the average stock investor earned only 3%.

 Part of this underperformance was due to selling during crashes and buying during booms, part of it had to do with frictional expenses such as brokerage commissions, capital gains taxes, and spreads, and part of it was the result of taking on too much risk by investing in assets that weren't understood.